Assassin's Creed II: Critical reception

 Upon release, Assassin's Creed II received universal acclaim on PlayStation 3 and Xbox 360 with generally favourable reviews on PC.
 Review aggregator site Metacritic gave the PlayStation 3 version a score of 91 and the Xbox 360 version a 90, making it the highest-rated game in the franchise on the site.

 In an exclusive review by Official Xbox Magazine, Assassin's Creed II scored 9/10.
 Its second review was a perfect score from the Official PlayStation Magazine US, while the Official PlayStation Magazine UK scored the game a 9/10.
+Jeremy Parish of 1Up.com gave the game an A− stating: "AC2 is everything a sequel ought to be: An improvement on the original in nearly every way.
+Perhaps more impressively, it actually has me interested to see where the series goes from here -- something I wouldn't have expected after I slogged my way through the original."

 German magazine Computer Bild Spiele reported that the game's publishers offered to provide a pre-release copy of the game if the magazine would guarantee a review score of "very good".
 The magazine rejected the request and instead opted to delay their review.

 GameSpot which reviewed the PC version of the game, said despite the game being "fun and beautiful" it was hard to justify the higher price point.
 It was also mentioned that the game was hindered by Ubisoft's DRM and the game "deserved better.
 For that matter, PC gamers deserved better too."

 According to pre-official sales estimates, Ubisoft announced that Assassin's Creed II sold 1.6 million copies worldwide during its first week of sale, representing a 32 percent increase over the first week retail performance of the original Assassin's Creed.
 As of May 2010, the game has sold 9 million copies.

 At the 2009 Spike Video Game Awards, Assassin's Creed II was named Best Action Adventure Game, and IGN named it as the Action Game of the Year for Xbox 360 and Xbox 360 Game of the Year.
 Game Informer also named it as Xbox 360 Game of the Year.
-It also received Game of the Year from GamePro, Eurogamer and The New York Times.
+It also received Game of the Year from GamePro and The New York Times.

-Assassin's Creed II has been nominated for the "Outstanding Achievement in Animation", "Outstanding Achievement in Art Direction", "Outstanding Achievement in Visual Engineering", "Outstanding Achievement in Gameplay Engineering", "Outstanding Achievement in Original Story", "Outstanding Achievement in Original Music Composition", "Outstanding Achievement in Sound Design", "Outstanding Achievement in Game Direction", "Adventure Game of the Year" and "Game of the Year" at the Interactive Achievement Awards (now known as the D.I.C.E.
-Awards) from the Academy of Interactive Arts & Sciences.
+During the 13th Annual Interactive Achievement Awards (now known as the D.I.C.E.
+Awards), the Academy of Interactive Arts & Sciences nominated Assassin's Creed II for "Game of the Year", "Adventure Game of the Year", and outstanding achievement in "Animation", "Art Direction", "Game Direction", "Gameplay Engineering", "Original Music Composition", "Original Story", "Sound Design", and "Visual Engineering".

 The game was also nominated for several Game Developers Choice Awards including "Best Game Design", "Best Visual Art", "Best Technology", and "Game of the Year".

 The game is included in the 2010 book 1001 Video Games You Must Play Before You Die.
-In April 2020, Game Informer ranked the game as the fifth best game in the Assassin's Creed series to date.